RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

 --------------------------------------------------------------------------------------

 Yes, you can.
 There can be different board models in a Red Pitaya Click Shield daisy chain.
 For example, the primary device can be a
 *STEMlab 125-14 4-Input* board, the first secondary device a *STEMlab 125-14 ext. clk.*, and the second secondary device another *4-Input*.
+This allows for great flexibility in building a multichannel system achieving different combinations of the number of channels.
 We recommend daisy chaining only devices with the same core clock speed.

 Please take into account that *SDRlab 122-16 ext. clk.* is meant to receive a 122.88 MHz clock signal, so although synchronisation with
 *STEMlab 125-14* boards is possible, we do not recommend it.